-The Scheme Administrator, Mercer, collects (on behalf of the Trustee) personal information directly from members and their employers.
+The administrator, Australian Administration Services Pty Limited collects (on behalf of the Trustee) personal information directly from members and their employers.
 Sometimes information about you may be collected from other third parties such as a previous superannuation fund, your financial adviser or publicly available sources.
-We collect, use and disclose personal information about you to provide and manage your account in the Scheme and give you information about your super, or as required by super and tax laws.
+We collect, use and disclose personal information about you to provide and manage your account and give you information about your super, or as required by super and tax laws.